Skip to navigation Skip to content

 2

-If the emergency payment is a DRA or NZ DRA claim, and has not yet been granted, run the Disaster Recovery workflow, see Processing New Zealand Disaster Recovery Allowance (NZ DRA) claims in Customer First.
+If an NZ DRA claim has not yet been granted see Processing New Zealand Disaster Recovery Allowance (NZ DRA) claims in Customer First.
+If not part of the specialist processing teams for NZ DRA claims contact Local Peer Support (LPS) for assistance.

-• Enter the amount to be issued as an immediate payment
+• Enter the amount to be issued a real time payment

-• The payment will be reissued via NPP on completion of the workflow
+• The payment will be reissued via PDC on completion of the workflow

 If the Issue Emergency Payment workflow is not available, manually reissue the emergency payment via an immediate payment method: